II. Indications

 1. Structurally similar to Glucose

-2. Reversible inhibitor of alpha glucosidase
+2. Reversible inhibitor of the enzyme alpha glucosidase

 1. Present in brush border of Small Intestine